You may have heard of new regulations impacting data security, payments and banking, such as GDPR and PSD2, but what does it all really mean?

 7. Will PSD2 impact how I process payments?

 Possibly, if you opt to offer one of the emerging instant payment methods.
-The integration wave has spawned new payment methods such as digital direct debit and paying directly from e-invoice, both of which automatically draft the approved funds from your customers’ account and automatically reconciles the transaction into your bank account.
+The integration wave has spawned new payment methods such as direct debit and paying directly from e-invoice, both of which automatically draft the approved funds from your customers’ account and automatically reconciles the transaction into your bank account.

 8. How will PSD2 affect my business’s personal data?